Aeroraven/Ray-tracing/readme.md

 ## Ray Tracing Renderer for WebGL

-A clumsy attempt to re-implement ray tracing renderer based on WebGL & ES6.
+A clumsy attempt to re-implement ray tracing renderer based on WebGL.

 ### License
 AGPL 3.0